Christian Outreach & Social Concerns

 Email: This email address is being protected from spambots.
 You need JavaScript enabled to view it.

-Wesley Methodist Church (WMC) works closely with Prison Fellowship Singapore (PFS) to minister to prisoners, ex-offenders and their families with God’s love and transformative power.
+Wesley Prison Ministry (WPM) works closely with Prison Fellowship Singapore (PFS) and Halfway Houses to minister to prisoners, ex-offenders and their families with God’s love and transformative power.

 In-Care

-In-Care brings the transformational grace of Christ within prisons through key programmes such as Chapel Services, Bible Study and Christian Intensive Religious Counselling Programme (CIRCP).
+In-Care brings the message of transformational grace of Christ within prisons through key programmes such as Chapel Services, Bible Study and Christian Intensive Religious Counselling Programmes (CIRCP).

 After-Care

-After-Care starts with the Prison Gate Ministry where released inmates are received.
-Ex-offenders continue to be ministered to upon their release.
-Volunteers build on their friendships developed with those they’ve ministered to in prison, introduce them into new communities, provide practical help and encouragement on their journey of transformation.
+After-Care starts with the Release Gate Ministry where released inmates are received.
+Ex-offenders continue to be ministered to, upon their release.
+Volunteers build on their friendships developed with those they’ve ministered to in prison and halfway houses, introduce them into new communities, provide practical help and encouragement on their journey of transformation.
 WMC’s Connect Fellowship helps to integrate ex-offenders into a church community that will welcome and journey with them spiritually, emotionally and socially.

 Family Care